Chris10Garcia/phase-4-final-project-crossfit-workout-planner/README.md

 ### config.py

 This file contains all of the library imports and instantiations of various apps and settings.
+A config file is utilized to prevent circular import issues.
 The following is performed:
 - Creates the flask instance, links the database, and configures various settings
 - Defines the metadata and creates a Flask SQLAlchemy extension
 - Creates a flask migrate object to manage database schema migrations
 - Initialize the flask app to use the database
-- Instanizate REST API, marshmallow serializer, and CORS
+- Instanizate REST API, marshmallow serializer, and CORS objects

 ## Frontend Details